dbanck/jest-diff-parser/server/README.md

 # Language Server

-This small language server parses Jest diffs and converts them to valid JSON.
+This small language server parses and validates Jest diffs.

-The parsing is based on the original JSON grammar and we're using ANTLR4 to generate a parser in Go.
+The parsing is based on the original JSON grammar with modifications for Jest output.
+We're using ANTLR4 to generate a parser in Go.

 ## Requirements